femie15/darey/project 1/project7.md

 Repeat steps for all Web Servers.

+Locate the log folder for Apache on the Web Server and mount it to NFS server’s export for logs.
+Repeat the "vi /etc/fstab" step to make sure the mount point will persist after reboot.

+mount the web server log directory to the NFS server log directory

+`mount -t nfs -o rw,nosuid 172.31.6.219:/mnt/logs /var/log/httpd`

+Make sure that the changes will persist on Web Server after reboot:

+ `vi /etc/fstab`

+add following line

+"172.31.6.219:/mnt/logs /var/log/httpd nfs defaults 0 0" this is the NFS internal IP Address.
+and repeat the process for all web server.

+run `yum install git` and `git init` for the web servers and fork a repository such as "https://github.com/darey-io/tooling.git" into it
+Deploy the tooling website’s code to the Webserver.

+`git clone https://github.com/darey-io/tooling.git` and then ls into the directory to see the html folder.

+ Ensure that the html folder from the repository is deployed to /var/www/html

+ `ls  tooling` then do `cp -R html/. /var/www/html` to copy the contents (-R means recurrsive)

+ open TCP port 80 on the Web Servers.

 For logs, if we check the content, we notice it's not empty `ls /var/log`